 The business model at Quickgrind is focused on the supply of products tailored to the demands of end users, hence the Infinite Possibilities branding.
 An example of this is the newly developed Orbis series of lollipop end-milling cutters.
 Non-standard sizes and geometries are available to manufacturers on very short delivery times and at “near-standard” prices, says Quickgrind.

 Designed for the 5-axis machining of intricate components, the solid-carbide Orbis range enables access to difficult-to-reach features and surfaces.
-Furthermore, the Orbis series enables manufacturers to use a single tool to follow challenging tool paths and component forms.
+Furthermore, the Orbis series allows manufacturers to use a single tool to follow challenging tool paths and component forms.

 The Orbis range is available with 2, 3, 4, 6 or 8 flutes, with a complete variety of lollipop and shank diameters, overall lengths and a wide range of reduced neck diameters.
 In addition, the spherical ball profile and unconventional geometry enable the range to excel in terms of tool life, machining speeds and feeds, and surface finish quality, says the company.